USCiLab/cereal/_includes/serialization_functions.markdown

 cereal requires access to a default constructor for types it serializes.
 If you don't want to provide a default constructor but do want to serialize smart pointers to it, you can get around this restriction using a special overload, detailed in the [pointers](pointers) section of the documentation.

+### Renaming serialization functions

+If your coding conventions conflict with the expected names for cereal serialization functions or if they conflict for any other reason, you can use the macros in `<cereal/macros.hpp>` to change these names.
+See the [doxygen documentation]({{ site.baseurl }}/assets/doxygen/macros_8hpp.html) for more information.